 In every country, there are laws surrounding food selling.
 You need to do a lot of research, obtain the necessary licenses, and make sure every box is ticked.
 Else, you might get into legal trouble.

-Shopify for Restaurants: Starting an Online Restaurant in 10 Steps
+Shopify for Restaurants Review: Starting an Online Restaurant in 10 Steps

 As we have taken the vital aspects out of the way, it’s time to start your online restaurant.
-In this Shopify for restaurants guide, there are 10 steps involved.
+In this Shopify for restaurants review, there are 10 steps to get started.

 1. Signing Up on Shopify

 First, you need to sign up for Shopify’s free trial, which allows you to run your business free for 14 days.
-Go to Shopify.com, enter your email address, and click on “start free trial.”
+Go to Shopify’s official website, enter your email address, and click on “start free trial.”

 Next, you need to pick a store name that’s personal to your business alone.
 Any store name you choose will be part of your temporary domain name.
 And, you can add a custom domain name later (we will get there).